lmc-eu/spirit-design-system/configs/prettier-config-spirit/README.md

 ## 🙌 Contributing

-We're always looking for contributors to help us fix bugs, build new features, or help us improve the project documentation.
-If you're interested, definitely check out our [Contributing Guide][contributing]! 👀
+We’re always looking for contributors to help us fix bugs, build new features, or help us improve the project documentation.
+If you’re interested, definitely check out our [Contributing Guide][contributing]! 👀

 ## 📝 License